 - Crate or Carrier: Shelters which allow pets, often require that they are kept in a crate for their own safety and the safety of others.
 Depending on the month, consider adding a battery-operated crate fan.

-- Beds or Blankets: Again, if you can bring items that your pet is familiar with here, do so.
+- Beds or Blankets: Again, if you can bring items that your pet is already familiar with here, do so.
 If you can’t, bring items that are easily portable that your pet can comfortably sleep on for a few nights.

 - Extra Collars/Leashes/Harnesses: Slip leashes are an excellent option for time-sensitive situations.
 When selecting a new collar, make sure important informational tags can easily transfer.